jonnonz1/nz-statute-book/acts/public/1992/mutual-assistance-in-criminal-matters-act-1992.md

 ### 19 Assistance in serving documents
 The Attorney-General may request a foreign country to assist in effecting service of any process where the Attorney-General is satisfied that, for the purposes of, or in connection with, any criminal matter, it is necessary or desirable to serve that process on a person or an authority in the foreign country.

-**Assistance in obtaining articles or things**
+**Assistance in obtaining things**

-### 20 Assistance in obtaining article or thing
+### 20 Assistance in obtaining thing
-(1) Subject to subsection (2), where the Attorney-General is satisfied that there are reasonable grounds for believing that an article or thing is in a foreign country and would, if produced, be relevant to any criminal matter in New Zealand, the Attorney-General may request the foreign country to assist in obtaining, by search and seizure if necessary, the article or thing.
+(1) The Attorney-General may request a foreign country to assist in obtaining or accessing a thing, by search and seizure if necessary, if satisfied that there are reasonable grounds to believe that the thing—
+  (a) is in the foreign country or, if it is an intangible thing (for example, computer data or a computer program), is under the control of a person who is present in the foreign country; and
+  (b) is relevant to a criminal matter in respect of an offence against the law of New Zealand.
+(2) The Attorney-General may request assistance in obtaining the thing by search and seizure only if the offence is punishable by imprisonment for a term of 2 years or more.

+**Assistance relating to surveillance devices**

+### 20A Assistance in obtaining information by means of surveillance device
+(1) The Attorney-General may request a foreign country to assist in obtaining information by means of a surveillance device if satisfied that there are reasonable grounds to believe that—
+  (a) at least 1 of the following applies:
+    (i) a place, vehicle, or other thing that would be the object of the surveillance is or will be in the foreign country:
-(2) No request may be made under this section for assistance in obtaining an article or thing by search and seizure unless the Attorney-General is satisfied that there are reasonable grounds for believing that the article or thing would, if produced, be relevant to any criminal matter in respect of an offence against the law of New Zealand punishable by imprisonment for a term of 2 years or more.
+    (ii) a person who would be the object of the surveillance is or will be present in the foreign country; and (b) the information is or will be relevant to a criminal matter in respect of an offence against the law of New Zealand that is punishable by imprisonment for a term of 2 years or more.
+(2) If satisfied that there are reasonable grounds to believe that the foreign country would be likely to collect any of the information by means of highly restricted surveillance (if it were to grant the request), the Attorney-General may make the request only if the offence is an eligible offence for that surveillance.
+(3) In this section, eligible offence, for highly restricted surveillance, means— (a) an offence that is punishable by imprisonment for a term of 7 years or more; or (b) an offence against any of the following provisions of the Arms Act 1983:
+    (i) for trespass surveillance other than by means of a tracking device, section 16(4), 16A, 42A, 42B, 43, 43AA, 44, 44AA, 44A, 45, 50, 50AA, 50A, 50B, 50C, 50CA, 50D, 51, 53A(2), 54, 55, or 55A:
+    (ii) for surveillance by means of an interception device, section 16(4), 16A, 42A, 42B, 44, 44A, 45, 50, 50A, 50B, 50C, 50D, 51, 53A(2), 54, 55, or 55A; or
+  (c) an offence against section 25, 26, or 70 of the Psychoactive Substances Act 2013; or (d) an offence against section 308A of the Crimes Act 1961.

 **Request to enforce orders under Criminal Proceeds (Recovery) Act 2009**